Hunting down the similar words between Japanese & Turkish

 First occurence: Kaşgarî, Divan-i Lugati"t-Türk, 1073 - ol meniŋ birle ya tartışdı (He discussed/competed with me on bow streching) Another occurence: Kul Mes"ud, Kelile ve Dimne terc., Before A.D.
 1347 - bu dartışık bunlar arasında ulaldı, savaşa başladılar.
 (The dispute between those, they started to fight)

-terazi & 釣り合い (tsuriai) Link to heading
+terazi & 釣り合い (tsuriai) #

 Meaning: balance - scale